shreyahunur/Lesion-Detection/README.md

 -> Doctor will ask about symptoms regarding colon cancer.
 -> Doctor will ask about types of treatments we can use to cure it?

-### Deploying Lesion Detection Dev environment to Docker:
+### Deploying Lesion Detection Dev environment to Docker

 - [Deploy CMPE257 ML LD Docker Container](./docs/README.md)